DevKelvin21/DevKelvin21/README.md

 Systems Engineer | FullStack Developer
 --------------------
 Hey there!
 I'm a passionate Systems Engineer with a knack for full-stack software development.
-I have a wealth of experience in creating awesome software solutions using a mix of JavaScript, React, and Python.
+I have a wealth of experience in creating awesome software solutions using a mix of React, Angular, Typescript, Python, C# and Java.
 I love using these technologies to build incredible applications that exceed user expectations and drive business success.
 I've got a proven track record of delivering top-quality software systems on time and within budget, so you can count on me to help you achieve your tech goals.
 Let's build something amazing together!

 * 🌍  I'm based in El Salvador
 * 🖥️  See my portfolio at [MyPortfolio](https://kelvinrojas.netlify.app/)
-* ✉️  You can contact me at [kelvinrojas66@gmail.com](mailto:kelvinrojas66@gmail.com)
-* 🚀  I'm currently working on RESTful APIs using Python and Java.
+* 🚀  I'm currently working for [ClearView](https://clearviewlive.com/)
 * 🧠  I'm learning Blockchain technologies.
 * 🤝  I'm open to collaborating on interesting projects
 * ⚡  In my leisure time I play drums in a band.